-- The company supplies taxes deducted from first-time employees and quarterly declarations are submitted on time, and tax checks and payments have been carried out until 2005. - Years from 2006 to 2007 by the Appeals Committee.
-The years from 2008 to 2015 are being re-examined at the tax centre of major financiers.
+- The company supplies taxes deducted from first-time employees and quarterly declarations are submitted on time, and tax checks and payments have been carried out until 2005. - Company's records were inspected for the years till 2018 and the taxes due were paid.

-The inspection, linkage and payment of taxes until 2015 has been completed and the taxes due to the company have been paid in full to date.
+The inspection and payment of taxes until 2015 has been completed and the taxes due to the company have been paid in full to date.